Aliases for RAD51D Gene

 Previous GeneCards Identifiers for RAD51D Gene

 The protein encoded by this gene is a member of the RAD51 protein family.
 RAD51 family members are highly similar to bacterial RecA and Saccharomyces cerevisiae Rad51, which are known to be involved in the homologous recombination and repair of DNA.
 This protein forms a complex with several other members of the RAD51 family, including RAD51L1, RAD51L2, and XRCC2.
 The protein complex formed with this protein has been shown to catalyze homologous pairing between single- and double-stranded DNA, and is thought to play a role in the early stage of recombinational repair of DNA.
 Alternative splicing results in multiple transcript variants.
 Read-through transcription also exists between this gene and the downstream ring finger and FYVE-like domain containing 1 (RFFL) gene. [provided by RefSeq, Jan 2011]

 GeneCards Summary for RAD51D Gene

 RAD51D (RAD51 Paralog D) is a Protein Coding gene.
-Diseases associated with RAD51D include breast-ovarian cancer, familial 4 and rad51d-related familial susceptibility to breast-ovarian cancer.
-Among its related pathways are Homologous recombination.
-GO annotations related to this gene include DNA-dependent ATPase activity.
+Diseases associated with RAD51D include rad51d-related familial susceptibility to breast-ovarian cancer and breast-ovarian cancer, familial 4.
+Among its related pathways are Homologous recombination and Resolution of D-Loop Structures.
+GO annotations related to this gene include single-stranded DNA binding and DNA helicase activity.
 An important paralog of this gene is ENSG00000267618.